mohamedabolyazeed22/Ethical-Hacking/README.md

      - `Splunk:` Analyzes system and application logs to detect security issues such as unauthorized access or suspicious behavior.
      - `SolarWinds:` Provides network monitoring and traffic analysis without directly probing systems.

-- An External Assessment refers to the process of evaluating the security of an organization’s systems and infrastructure from an outside perspective.
+- `External Assessment` refers to the process of evaluating the security of an organization’s systems and infrastructure from an outside perspective.
 The goal is to identify vulnerabilities that could be exploited by attackers who do not have internal access to the network, such as hackers trying to breach the system from the internet.

    - Public-Facing Components: